vindexTOS/e-com-nest-laravel/README.md

 On the Laravel side, I chose GraphQL for all endpoints because the assignment specifically asked for it.
 NestJS also has a GraphQL endpoint, so you can use either REST or GraphQL depending on your preference.

 The system uses an event-driven architecture, especially for the ordering flow.
 When an order is created, we emit several events - one for sending emails, another for payment processing, and so on.
-I didn't use webhooks because I thought they were redundant since we already have Redis handling inter-service communication.
+For notification updates, I'm using webhooks with API key authentication for demonstration purposes, which call Laravel endpoints that update the write database and publish Redis events for syncing to the read database.

 Speaking of Redis, I'm using it to sync data between the read and write databases.
 When something changes in the write database, we publish a Redis event that triggers a sync to the read database.
 This keeps both databases in sync without adding unnecessary complexity.